Skip to content

 Bring your own certificate by pointing tls_cert and tls_key at a PEM pair — a cert from your internal CA, say, or one a tool like mkcert made.
 Supplying a pair forces HTTPS on every bind address (loopback included) and skips the self-signed flow entirely.

-Turn it off with tls = "off" when something else already terminates TLS — most commonly a reverse proxy (nginx, Caddy, Traefik) doing TLS out front and forwarding plain HTTP to RunWisp on a private network.
-In that case set RUNWISP_TRUST_PROXY to the proxy’s CIDR so the daemon honours X-Forwarded-Proto and still marks session cookies Secure.
+Leave it off (the default) when something else already terminates TLS — most commonly a reverse proxy (nginx, Caddy, Traefik) doing TLS out front and forwarding plain HTTP to RunWisp on a private network.
+In that case set RUNWISP_TRUSTED_PROXIES to the proxy’s CIDR so the daemon honours X-Forwarded-Proto and still marks session cookies Secure.
 A non-loopback bind on tls = "off" prints a loud startup banner — plain HTTP on a real network exposes your auth tokens, and that should never be silent.

 What RunWisp deliberately does not do is ACME / Let’s Encrypt: that needs outbound network and a public domain, which would break the local-first, offline-complete promise.
 For a publicly-trusted cert, use a reverse proxy or supply your own pair.